earthboundkid/Watsuji-and-Aesthetics/4 Subject.md

 Hence there is a voice which is able to speak with authority about the kinds of taste experiences we “should” be having when we enter into an aesthetic experience.
 It is the voice of the society as it expresses itself as the source of the individual.
 Because this voice is trans-personal, it is possible for us as members of a community to discuss our tastes productively.
 It is not entirely “subjective” in the sense of being entirely individual-relative.
 On the other hand, since the voice is also the voice of the inmost source of the individual, this voice is “subjective” in the sense of being a part of the subject and able to, at times, command the assent of the subject.

 What about the other side of aesthetic judgment?
 Can the voice which speaks for the source of the subject also make claims on the object of aesthetic judgment?
 When we return to our prior discussion of the object, we see that it, just as much as the subject, emerges from emptiness to exist for a short time.
 As the word _sonzai_ implies, this existence is a spatiotemporally rooted struggle against impermanence.
 Therefore, the voice which speaks to me as the source of my being also has authority to speak to the object as the source of its being.
-As we said in the last chapter, for Watsuji, ethical good is the continual growth and development of the cycle of double negation, hence the aesthetic good is the growth and development of a harmony between the negation of distancing and the negation of dissolution
+As we said in the last chapter, for Watsuji, ethical good is the continual growth and development of the cycle of double negation, hence the aesthetic good is the growth and development of a harmony between the negation of distancing and the negation of dissolution§

-> In other words, that a subject becomes Thou or He/She and opposes I is generally the first moment in the establishment of an object.
-WTZ10:188*

-> Therefore, the natural environment, consisting of such things as mountains and rivers, grasses and trees possesses a "_Thou_" characteristic in its primitive features.
-178

-> For example, when we love or think fondly of a double row of maple trees, we deal with them as a _Thou_.
-178 178 We aren't deal with these trees on the analogy that they had egos too after finding our ego then inferring one in them.
-Prior to objectification, they were already a Thou for us.
+WRAP UP§

+###The possibility of truth in aesthetic judgment
+1. Kant on truth in general/truth of aesthetics
+2. Watsuji on trust as truth
-- Trust and truth apt-ness
+- Trust is the fabric in which subjects and objects are expressions
-    - Annette Baier (fish out of unfinished feminism article?)
 - Truth always has a contextual field (in chapter 5 start talking about how to peel the field off)
-    - Trust as ground of ordinary truth
-    - Trust is the fabric in which subjects and objects are expressions
-    - Truth value of aesthetic judgments vs. Kant
+3. Baier on trust
+4. Aesthetic truth

 ###Forming aesthetic judgments
 - How do we judge something?